Skip to content

 go to "https://example.com"

-Within the Login Form (type: element)
+Within the Login Form (type: element, testid: 'login-form')

 Nesting constraints